cxmiller21/aws-kinesis-iot-turntable-project/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Create IAM Role for Glue Crawler
+- [x] Create IAM Role for Glue Crawler
 - [ ] Create IAM User/Role/Policy for Superset to access Athena
-- [ ] Update README to include Superset setup
+- [x] Update README to include Superset setup
   - [ ] Can Superset dashboards be added to the repo for easy setup?
 - [ ] Create a DynamoDB table to store vinyl record data generated in `generate_vinyl_record_data.py`
   - [ ] Modify `put_kinesis_data.py` to get records from DynamoDB
 - [ ] Create a DynamoDB table to store a list of users generated in `put_kinesis_data.py`
   - [ ] Create a new script to generate mock users
   - [ ] Modify `put_kinesis_data.py` to get users from DynamoDB
-- [ ] TBD
+- [ ] Fix/Expand the Java application to send data to the Kinesis Data Stream

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>